Skip to content

 Measure the impacts of patient productivity loss and caregiver burden with real-world data

 When patients are struck with illness, their quality of life and well-being are of the utmost concern, but it can be hard to ignore the additional stressors piling on.
-Not only are they hit with medical costs, but patients and their caregivers also experience productivity loss due to taking sick time, medical leave, or losing their jobs.
+Not only are they hit with medical costs, but patients and their caregivers also experience productivity loss due to sick time, medical leave, or losing their jobs.
 Individuals caring for their loved ones may also overlook their own physical and mental health, resulting in caregiver burden.

 Productivity loss is a critical factor in assessing disease burden, cost effectiveness of treatments and interventions, workplace wellness, and disease management programs, but it can be hard to measure.
 To accurately quantify the indirect costs and impacts associated with patient and caregiver health, access to care, and treatment options, researchers need access to robust productivity data.
 Where do they find that data and how can it be leveraged?